Find Trade Colleges

 Full Allied Health & Medical Assisting Services at Blue Ridge Community and Technical College Report

-Out of the 10 schools in West Virginia that were part of this year’s ranking, BridgeValley Community & Technical College landed the # 3 spot on the list.
-Located in the suburb of South Charleston, BridgeValley Community & Technical College is a public school with a small student population.
+Out of the 10 schools in West Virginia that were part of this year’s ranking, Mountwest Community and Technical College landed the # 2 spot on the list.
+MCTC is a small public school located in the midsize suburb of Huntington.

 BridgeValley Community & Technical College undergraduate students pay an average of $5,132 in in-state tuition and fees each year.

-A rank of #5 on this year’s list means West Virginia Junior College - Morgantown is a great value for allied health & medical assisting services students working on their undergraduate certificate.
-Located in the small city of Morgantown, WVJC Morgantown is a private for-profit school with a fairly small student population.
+A rank of #4 on this year’s list means Southern West Virginia Community and Technical College is a great value for allied health & medical assisting services students working on their undergraduate certificate.
+Southern is a small public school located in the distant town of Mount Gay.

 WVJC Morgantown also made our Best Allied Health Services Undergraduate Certificate Trade Schools in West Virginia list, coming in at #1.

 Monongalia County Technical Education Center landed the #6 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
-MTEC is a fairly small public school located in the small city of Morgantown.
+MTEC is a fairly small public school located in the city of Morgantown.

 While working on their Undergraduate Certificate, medical assisting majors at Ross - Charleston accumulate an average of around $7,901 in student debt.